Asteski/WinMac/README.md

 Open-Shell is a customizable Start Menu replacement for Windows that provides users with possiblity to completely replace traditional Start Menu with customized WinX menu, resembling MacOS main menu.

+By clicking Start Orb with shift + left mouse, it brings up classic Windows Shutdown Prompt.

 - **Enhanced Taskbar**

 StartAllBack enhances the functionality of the Windows Taskbar by introducing features inspired by earlier versions of Windows, such as Windows 7 and Windows 10.
 It brings back familiar elements like colored title bars and customizable Start buttons.